-2.3.1 Eco - Recreation
+2.3.1 Eco-recreation

-Council's reserve network provides a range of eco-recreation experiences which are supported by different levels of facilities.
+Council's reserve network provides a range of ecorecreation experiences which are supported by different levels of facilities.
 Some of the existing facilities found at different reserves include:

-- Pathways and nature walks
+- · pathways and nature walks

-- Barbeques
+- barbeques

-- Picnic shelters and tables
+- picnic shelters and tables

-- Interpretive displays
+- · interpretive displays

-- Comfort facilities such as toilets, taps and bins
+- · comfort facilities such as toilets, taps and bins

-- Parking
+- · parking

-- · Education and research
+- education and research.

-Environmental reserves offer a range of opportunities for the community to explore their interest in native wildlife, including bird watching, wildflower season, and photography.
+Environmental Reserves offer a range of opportunities for the community to explore their interest in native wildlife, including bird watching, wildflower season, and photography.
 Many reserves also offer aspects of a wilderness experience including absence of noise pollution, limited or no facilities and lack of crowding.

-Sunshine coast council is also committed to offering equitable access for residents and visitors to Environmental Reserves.
+Council is also committed to offering equitable access for residents and visitors to Environmental Reserves.

-Different reserves offer a range of different opportunities depending on their conservation values; proximity to facilities and terrain.
+Different reserves offer a range of different opportunities depending on their conservation values, proximity to facilities and terrain.
 The Sunshine Coast Recreational Trail Plan 2012, provides a more detailed assessment of equitable access for the existing and proposed trail network across the region.

-"..bush regeneration offers a way to bring the human community together and to strengthen the relationship between human and nonhuman nature, on which the fate of the classic landscape ultimately depends...".
+...bush regeneration offers a way to bring the human community together and to strengthen the relationship between human and non-human nature, on which the fate of the classic landscape ultimately depends...

-- William, R. Jordan.
+William, R. Jordan.
 2003